-We rely on information technology and communication systems in critical areas of our operations and a disruption relating to such technology could harm our business.
+We rely on information technology and communication systems in critical areas of our operations and a disruption relating to such technology and systems, including cybersecurity threats, could harm our business.

 In the ordinary course of business, we rely upon IT networks and systems, some of which are provided by or leased from third parties, to process, transmit and store electronic information and to manage and support a variety of business processes and activities.
 The secure operation of these IT networks and the processing and maintenance of this information is critical to our business operations and strategy.

-Despite security measures and business continuity plans, these IT networks and infrastructure may be vulnerable to damage, disruptions or shutdowns due to attacks by cyber criminals, breaches due to employee error or malfeasance, disruptions during the process of upgrading or replacing computer software or hardware, terminations of business relationships by third party service providers, power outages, computer viruses, telecommunication or utility failures, terrorist acts, natural disasters or other catastrophic events.
-The occurrence of any of these events involving us or involving the third parties with whom we do business could compromise our or the third parties' networks, and the information stored there could be accessed, publicly disclosed, lost or stolen.
-Any such access, disclosure or loss of information could result in legal claims or proceedings, disruption to our operations and damage to our reputation, any of which could adversely affect our business.
-In addition, as security threats continue to evolve, we will likely need to invest additional resources to protect the security of our systems.
+The IT networks and systems upon which we rely face increasing cybersecurity threats, including unauthorized access to sensitive data and service disruptions.
+These threats come from various actors such as foreign governments, criminals, competitors, hackers, cyber terrorists and politically motivated groups.
+These IT networks and infrastructure may also be vulnerable to damage, disruptions, shutdowns, or data theft due to future attacks by cyber criminals, employee error or malfeasance, disruptions during the process of upgrading or replacing computer software or hardware, terminations of business relationships by third party service providers, power outages, computer viruses, telecommunication or utility failures, terrorist acts, natural disasters or other catastrophic events.
+Additionally, political instability in certain geographic regions in which or our business partners operate exposes us to an increased risk of state-sponsored threats.

+The occurrence of any adverse cybersecurity events in the future involving us or third parties with which we do business could compromise our or the third parties' networks, and the information stored in those networks could be accessed, publicly disclosed, compromised, destroyed, lost or stolen.
+We experienced an incident in November 2024 involving a third party obtaining unauthorized access to IT systems of one of our Canadian business units, which we do not believe to have been material to our financial condition or results of operations as a result of our efforts to contain and mitigate the threat; however, failure on our part to successfully prevent or mitigate cybersecurity threats in the future could result in data loss, legal liability and damage to our reputation.
+We may face legal and financial exposure from such threats, including higher transaction fees and regulatory fines, which could materially affect our business.
+While our insurance policies cover certain liabilities and lost profits, a significant security incident could result in damages exceeding our coverage.
+We cannot guarantee that insurance will remain available on reasonable terms or that insurers will not deny future claims.
+Large claims exceeding our coverage or changes in insurance policies, such as premium increases or higher deductibles, could materially affect our financial condition and cash flows.

+We also may incur significant costs to protect against or remediate incidents and may need to invest more resources in prevention and mitigation activities as threats evolve.
+Regardless of any protective measures that we are taking or may take in the future, our preventative efforts could fail due to a variety of factors, including technical malfunctions and human error.
+Despite the implementation of any protective measures, we cannot guarantee total success in preventing or detecting all security threats.